-- threatening to "out" someone based on sexual orientation, gender identity, or gender expression - threatening to harm oneself if the other party does not engage in the sexual activity - threatening to harm the person who does not engage in the sexual activity - threatening to tell others private or intimate information one has shared, or information about sexual activities, if one does not engage in certain sexual behaviors
+- threatening to "out" someone based on sexual orientation, gender identity, or gender expression - threatening to harm oneself if the other party does not engage in the sexual activity - threatening to harm the person who does not engage in the sexual activity

-5.5.
+• threatening to tell others private or intimate information one has shared, or information about sexual activities, if one does not engage in certain sexual behaviors

+5.2.
 Definitions and Dimensions of Sexual Misconduct

 Title IX of the Education Amendments of 1972 prohibits sex discrimination-which includes sexual violence-in educational programs and activities.
 All public and private schools, school districts, colleges and universities receiving federal funds must comply with Title IX.
-Title IX and the Violence Against Women Act (VAWA) prohibits all types of sex discrimination, including sexual assault and other forms of sexual misconduct.
+Title IX prohibits all types of sex discrimination, including sexual assault and other forms of sexual misconduct.